revk/ESP32-LED/PCB/LEDX/README.md

 ## Programming

-Can be directly programmed using esptool, i.e. `idf.py flash` via the USB headers, or using the 5 pin serial pads on the back of the board.
+Can be directly programmed using esptool, i.e. `idf.py flash` via the TC2030 or USB solder pads on board.

 ![Top](LED.png)
 ![Bottom](LED-bottom.png)